hsf-training/cpluspluscourse/code/ExercisesCheatSheet.md

 The second step is to look at the execution time and find out that it's not really a solution.
 One could then try an atomic and see the difference, although I do not introduce them in the course

+### `atomic`

+Exactly the same race condition as above.
+Fix them using an `atomic<int>`.

+*Optional*: Compare run times for lock and atomic solution.
+Those are likely not very different, as many locks are implemented using atomics.

 ### condition_variable

 Small example where 4 consumer threads are notified by a producer.